woernerm/fluent_anvil_copy/README.md

 Although this is completely equivalent to `fluent.configure(["en-US", "en-GB", "en-AU"])`, its meaning is more obvious when reading code.

 ### Keeping Translation Code Short and Expressive
-You often have various different data structures that require translation.
+You often have various data structures that require translation.
 These include Anvil component attributes, lists, dictionaries and combinations of these.
 With Fluent-Anvil you can translate them on the fly without the need to unpack, translate and repack them again.
+Some examples are given in the following.

 #### Dictionaries
-For example, the format() method also works with dictionaries for which it will translate the values:
+The format() method also works with dictionaries for which it will translate the values:
 ```py
 fluent.format({
         "my key 1": "my-fluent-message",